-Sometimes spices such as wasabi, Karachi, black pepper, Japanese pepper, shichimi, and powdered cayenne pepper is used to create the kushiyaki sauce, but the customer decides which spices he’ll use that suits his taste.
+Sometimes, spices such as wasabi, Karachi, black pepper, Japanese pepper, shichimi, and powdered cayenne pepper are used to create the kushiyaki sauce.
+But the customer decides which spices they’ll use to suit their tastes.

-One type of kushiyaki that is believed to be the oldest and most common of its kind is yakitori, which is chicken on skewers that are grilled over charcoal.
+One type of kushiyaki that’s believed to be the oldest and most common of its kind is yakitori, which is chicken on bamboo skewers that are grilled over charcoal.

-You may find various chicken parts on a yakitori skewer and this is completely normal and very delicious despite the oddity of eating chicken parts that are not normally considered edible in Western countries.
+You may find various chicken parts on a yakitori skewer.
+This is completely normal and very delicious, despite the oddity of eating parts that aren’t normally considered edible in Western countries.

-Yakiton is another type of kushiyaki and unlike yakitori; this one actually uses pork slices, which are similarly cooked over a charcoal flame.
+Yakiton is another type of kushiyaki.
+It uses pork slices, which are similarly cooked over a charcoal flame.

 Each skewer is served while still hot off the grill and eaten with a dipping sauce that’s both thick and sweet to the taste.

 Historians believe that kushiyaki first originated in the western part of Kansai roughly around 3 centuries ago.